Heavenly Sword and Dragon Slaying Sabre: Synopsis

-Mo Shenggu sees Qingshu's attempt to rape Zhiruo and tries to kill him.
-Due to intervention from Youliang, it results in his own death.
+Mo Shenggu sees Song Qingshu's attempt to rape Zhou Zhiruo and tries to kill him.
+Due to intervention from Chen Youliang, it results in his own death.

-At Youliang's urging, Qingshu tries but fails to poison Sanfeng and is banished from Wu Dang.
+At Chen Youliang's urging, Song Qingshu tries but fails to poison Zhang Sanfeng and is banished from Wudang.

-Zhao Min lures Wuji away from his own wedding with Zhiruo.
+Zhao Min lures Zhang Wuji away from his own wedding with Zhou Zhiruo.

-Qingshu had been secretly following Zhiruo for some time and Zhiruo confronts him.
+Song Qingshu had been secretly following Zhou Zhiruo for some time and Zhou Zhiruo confronts him.
 She brings him back to Emei.

-Wuji goes to Shao Lin to rescue Xie Xun but Xie Xun refuses to leave.
+Zhang Wuji goes to Shaolin to rescue Xie Xun but Xie Xun refuses to leave.

-All sects go to Shao Lin for an event.
-Zhiruo almost kills Wuji and emerges as the champion.
+All sects go to Shaolin for an event.
+Zhou Zhiruo almost kills Zhang Wuji and emerges as the champion.

-Zhao Min's father surrounds Shao Lin to exterminate the sects.
-Zhiruo gives the Book of Wumu to Wuji, who wins a few battles, but the tide turns after Zhao Min is killed by her father.
-Wuji mourns at Zhao Min's tombstone.
-Many people die, including Qingshu, Minjun, Yin Tianzheng, Xie Xun, many different cult disciples, and many Mongolian soldiers.
-Shao Lin's siege ends when the Ming Cult army from Hao Zhou arrives.
+Zhao Min's father surrounds Shaolin to exterminate the sects.
+Zhou Zhiruo gives the Book of Wumu to Zhang Wuji, who wins a few battles, but the tide turns after Zhao Min is killed by her father.
+Zhang Wuji mourns at Zhao Min's tombstone.
+Many people die, including Song Qingshu, Ding Minjun, Yin Tianzheng, Xie Xun, many different cult disciples, and many Mongol soldiers.
+Shaolin's siege ends when the Ming Cult army from Haozhou arrives.

 It is revealed that Zhao Min is still alive.
 Her brother persuades her father to spare her and sends her back to Mongolia.
 But she returns for Zhang Wuji as she tells him she cannot live without him.
 Zhang Wuji and Zhao Min meet her father and brother for a peace treaty.
-The meeting goes well until Zhu Yuanzheng kills Zhao Min's father.
+The meeting goes well until Zhu Yuanzhang kills Zhao Min's father.
 Zhao Min leaves Zhang Wuji when he chooses his country over her but says he still cares for her and vows to go to Mongolia and find her.

-The Ming Cult army has recovered most of China and Yuan emperor Toghon Temür flees to the Eurasian Steppe, where the Yuan remnants establish the Northern Yuan dynasty.
-Wuji, wanting to end China's thousand years dynastic rule to give people the opportunity to govern the country, chooses to relinquish his chance to be sovereign and charges his followers to carry on protecting China against tyranny, injustice, and other threats.
-Off-screen, Zhu Yuanzhang, having earned a heroic reputation that rivals Wuji's from his battles against the Yuan forces, declaring that China needs a leader and wins support from his subordinates and allies, and becomes the Ming dynasty's founder, the Hongwu Emperor, foiling Wuji's plan for China's self-governance.
+The Ming Cult army has recovered most of China and Yuan emperor flees to the Eurasian Steppe, where the Yuan remnants establish the Northern Yuan dynasty.
+Zhang Wuji, wanting to end China's thousand years dynastic rule to give people the opportunity to govern the country, chooses to relinquish his chance to be sovereign and charges his followers to carry on protecting China against tyranny, injustice, and other threats.
+Off-screen, Zhu Yuanzhang, having earned a heroic reputation that rivals Zhang Wuji's from his battles against the Yuan forces, declaring that China needs a leader and wins support from his subordinates and allies, and becomes the Ming dynasty emperor, foiling Zhang Wuji's plan for China's self-governance.

-In Mongolia, Wuji gets to be together with Zhao Min.
+In Mongolia, Zhang Wuji gets to be together with Zhao Min.